soixantecircuits/standard/commit.md

-# Commiting is caring
+# Commit style

+_Committing is caring_

 A well written commit helps you to think about what you have done and how you want other to read it.
 It is like a journal, a hourly log.
 It needs to be clear, readable and made for other.
 If you care about your team members, you should write clear commit.
+Please use english.

 ## Do

 - Start with an emoji
+- Use English in your sentence
+- Start with a lowercase
 - Continue with an action verb
 - Use the Present form
 - Imply an issue, or ticket number, if one exist (it should)